 Primary Project is a school-based early intervention and prevention program.
-It is designed to enhance school related competencies and reduce social, emotional and school adjustment difficulties in children in kindergarten through third grade.
-Primary Project has been part of Cooperstown Elementary School for more than 20 years.
+Designed to enhance school related competencies and reduce social, emotional and school adjustment difficulties in children grades kindergarten through third.
+Primary Project has been part of Cooperstown Elementary School for 30 years.

 Why is it important?

 Children are facing big changes as they enter the early school years.
 Increased academic expectations, increased structure and working in-group situations can make adjusting to school difficult.
 Some kids begin to feel worried or overwhelmed, lose confidence or begin to act out with their words and/or behavior.
 Primary Project can help smooth over the rough spots by creating a safe, nurturing relationship with a caring adult at school

 Who is involved?